tyler-casper/virtual-machine-creation/README.md

 ![image](https://github.com/user-attachments/assets/bc49a73d-a2a6-48e2-801c-415ab18d1704)

 From there, we will give our Virtual Machine a Username and Password.
-In this example, I've givne my Virtual Machine the Username "labuser".
+In this example, I've given my Virtual Machine the Username "labuser".

 ![image](https://github.com/user-attachments/assets/60daf2d1-3c5e-4b1c-8f56-fecb551dd46b)